 Writing can be great therapy.
 It just might not be for anyone else’s consumption … Read More “From the Front Lines: How to tell when you’re too close to a subject”

 Ready to nail your first interview?
 Here are pro tips to get you started … Read More “Shut the hell up: A beginner’s guide to interviewing”

 Stuck inside lately?
 Live vicariously through your character for a bit with this writing prompt:

 What’s on the list of things your character would … Read More “In the bag”

-Submit your best short story for your chance to win $1,000 and publication in our magazine.
+Submit your best work in any genre – fiction OR nonfiction – in less than 100 words for your chance to win $1,000 and publication in our magazine.

 Stay in touch with The Writer

 Keep up with current events in the writing world.